abdul-furkhan/power-bi-sales-dashboard/README.md

 ## Project Overview

-This project contains a **Sales Dashboard created in Power BI** using the Superstore dataset (9995 rows).
+This project contains a **US Superstore Business Intelligence Dashboard** using the Superstore dataset (9995 rows).
 The dashboard provides **interactive visualizations, KPIs, and trend analysis** to help businesses monitor sales performance, revenue, and profitability across products, regions, and customer segments.

 It demonstrates the use of **Power BI features** such as visuals, slicers, filters, and DAX measures to create actionable business insights.